Zombie-Muse/dock-check/README.md

 I built this based on the specific needs of the dock at which I work.
 The current official system doesn't track the trailers in the same way, and as a result, dock leads and supervisors have to write trailers on a printed out list of doors, then when something changes, they cross out the trailer or just make another list.
 Obviously, this seems inefficient, hence the need for the app.
 I wanted a way for multiple people to status the trailers in real-time in order to better collaborate.

-**Demo the app:** [Dock Check Demo App](https://dock-check-demo.firebaseapp.com/) _This version only has 10 doors to work with, but it should be enough to get the idea._
+**Demo the app:** [Dock Check Demo App](https://dock-check-demo.firebaseapp.com/) **Some things to note**

+- _This version only has 10 doors to work with, but it should be enough to get the idea._
+- You need to make an account but it doesn't have to be a real email.
+Just wanted to show the authentication aspect of the app...or just sign in with "username@email.com" and "password" for the password.